-The transaction announcement did not have any impact on our Condensed Consolidated Financial Statements or segment reporting.
-We will report VMware results as discontinued operations upon the closing of the transaction.
+The transaction announcement did not have any impact on Dell Technologies' Condensed Consolidated Financial Statements or segment reporting.
+Dell Technologies will report VMware results as discontinued operations upon the closing of the transaction.

 Products and Services

 We design, develop, manufacture, market, sell, and support a wide range of comprehensive and integrated solutions, products, and services.
 We are organized into the following business units, which are our reportable segments: Infrastructure Solutions Group; Client Solutions Group; and VMware.